MrHsiehVCS/u3pp/README.md

 #### TLDR Simplified rules

 Normal blackjack rules, except aces are always worth 11 points.
+See Sample Run below.

 ### PART B Required Methods

 1. `public Blackjack()`: This should instantiate any instance variables you have, especially your `Deck`.
 2. `public void play(Scanner scanner)`: The method to be called to actually play a game.
 This is where you implement the flow of the **Gameplay**.
 The output should clearly communicate what is happening - cards dealt, comparisons made, etc.
 3. `public static int calcPoints(Card[] hand)`: This helper method takes an array of `Card`s and returns the amount of points that hand is worth.
-Postcondition: the parameter should remain unaltered.
+Post condition: the parameter should remain unaltered.
 4. `public static String determineResult(Card[] userHand, Card[] dealerHand)`: Returns a `String` in one of the following formats: `"User Wins"`, `"User Loses"`, or `"User Pushes"`.
 Does not alter parameters.
 5. `public static boolean isBust(Card[] hand)`: returns `true` if the hand is a *Bust*, `false` otherwise.
 Does not alter parameters.
 6. `public static boolean isBlackjack(Card[] hand)`: returns `true` if the hand is a *Blackjack*, `false` otherwise.
 Remember, it is only a blackjack in the opening hand (2 card hand).
 Does not alter parameters.